callat-qcd/espressodb/paper.md

  ``EspressoDB`` allows additional user-defined constraints not supported by ``SQL`` (*e.g.* unique constraints using information across related tables).
 Once the user has specified a set of conditions that entries have to fulfill for each table, ``EspressoDB`` runs these cross-checks for new data before inserting them in the database.

-``EspressoDB`` also supports collaborative and open-data oriented projects by leveraging and extending ``Django``'s web hosting component.
+``EspressoDB`` also supports collaborative and open-data oriented projects by leveraging and extending Django's web hosting component.
 In addition to providing a centralized data platform, it is possible to spawn customized web pages which can be hosted locally or on the world wide web[^1].
-``EspressoDB`` simplifies creating projects by providing default ``Django`` configurations that set up, for example, connections to the database and webpages to view associated tables.
+``EspressoDB`` simplifies creating projects by providing default Django configurations that set up, for example, connections to the database and webpages to view associated tables.
 For example, with the default setting, ``EspressoDB`` spawns:

 * Documentation views of implemented tables;